This Winter Machine: Kites

-The Band are currently recording and estimating a release date mid-summer 2021.

 The new incarnation of This Winter Machine made their first ‘public’ appearance on April 24, 2021, during the YouTube online Fusion Festival ‘Light at the end of the Tunnel’, debuting three tracks from Kites: "The Storm", "Limited" and "Pleasure and Purpose".

 Kites was eventually released on 28 October 2021 both on CD and digital formats.
 A vinyl pressing is in the pipeline and expected for release in Spring 2022.